Authentication

 Overview

-When Stash Pay needs to call your backend (e.g., to confirm a payment), it authenticates using HMAC signatures.
-Your backend must verify these signatures to ensure requests are legitimate.
+When Stash Pay needs to call your backend, it authenticates using HMAC signatures.
+Your backend must verify these signatures to ensure the requests are legitimate.

-1. Stash retrieves your egress API key (the same key you use for outgoing requests)
+1. Stash retrieves your egress API key and base64-encodes it

-2. Stash generates an HMAC signature of the request body using your API key
+2. Stash generates an HMAC-SHA256 signature of the request body using BASE64(egress_api_key) as the secret

 3. Stash sends the signature in the stash-hmac-signature header